What is women’s health physiotherapy?

 – Bladder training/overactive bladder- frequent urination, having to get up in the night, needing to go urgently

 – Wanting to improve core strength

 We have lots on offer at Carter & George to diagnose your problem and help relieve your symptoms.
-Women’s health problems are complex and often involve more than one part of the body, so it is important that we do a thorough assessment.
+Women’s health problems are complex and often involve more than one part of the body, so it is important that we take a thorough and detailed history before the assessment.
 We will begin with a detailed discussion to find out what you’re struggling with.
 This will include lots of questions about your symptoms, gynaecological

-history, toileting habits, sexual concerns and current routine.
+history, toileting habits, sexual concerns, pelvic health and current routine.
 You will also need a thorough physical assessment of your muscles and joints so that we can see how things are working.
 Depending on what your problem is, an internal examination of your vagina might be useful so that we can be really specific with your diagnosis.
 However, this is not always necessary.